-Many highly sensitive people also have a tendency towards perfectionism.
-While we can readily list our shortcomings, we may have a harder time acknowledging our positive attributes.
-We berate ourselves for making mistakes and fail to credit ourselves for the things that go well.
-These negative habits of thought become so ingrained that we fail to see the impact they have on our happiness.
+Many highly sensitive people also have a tendency towards perfectionism, which can become an internal source of negativity.
+We berate ourselves for every mistake we make or when we don’t get the results we had hoped for.
+While we can readily list our shortcomings, we’re often at a loss to acknowledge our positive attributes.
+Our self-defeating habits of thought become so ingrained that we fail to see the obvious effects they have on our happiness.